StarRocks/starrocks/docs/en/reference/System_variable.md

 Used for compatibility with the JDBC connection pool C3P0.
 No practical usage.

-### sql_dialect  (v3.0 and later)
+### sql_dialect

-The SQL dialect that is used.
+* **Description**: The SQL dialect that is used.
 For example, you can run the `set sql_dialect = 'trino';` command to set the SQL dialect to Trino, so you can use Trino-specific SQL syntax and functions in your queries.

   > **NOTICE**
   >
   > After you configure StarRocks to use the Trino dialect, identifiers in queries are not case-sensitive by default.
 Therefore, you must specify names in lowercase for your databases and tables at database and table creation.
 If you specify database and table names in uppercase, queries against these databases and tables will fail.

+* **Data type**: StarRocks
+* **Introduced in**: v3.0

 ### sql_mode